 by Cindy Elkins – OK Math and Reading Lady

-From Day 1, you have most likely started working on creating a classroom community.
-The time spent on this will pay off in the long run because there will be a huge emphasis on establishing a climate of mutual respect, collaboration, kindness, a positive atmosphere, and a feeling that each one is a valued member of the class.
-This is also critical to help you prepare for future partner work and small group collaborative practices for your reading and math instructional program.
-See the freebie of activities in the last paragraph!
+Creating a sense of community within your classroom puts emphasis on establishing a climate of mutual respect, collaboration, kindness, a positive atmosphere, and a feeling that each one is a valued member of the class.
+This is also critical to help you prepare for small group collaborative practices for your reading and math instructional program.
+See the freebie of fun teamwork activities in the last paragraph!